-There are various reasons why you should refinance your mortgage, including lowering your monthly payments, switching to a fixed rate, or borrowing against your home equity to get a cash out.
+You should refinance your mortgage for various reasons, including lowering your monthly payments, switching to a fixed rate, or borrowing against your home equity to get cash out.
 The refinance process is a bit different from the normal mortgage process.
 Here are the steps towards successfully refinancing your existing mortgage.

 Step 1: Determine the Right Loan for You

 There are various loans that you can use to refinance your existing home mortgage.
-It is up to you to decide the one that suits your needs.
-To do this, you need to determine what is working for you in the current mortgage and the improvements you would like to make.
+It is up to you to decide which one suits your needs best.
+To do this, you need to determine what works for you in the current mortgage and the improvements you would like to make.

-Remember, it is not the loan that decides the type of home you end up with; but your home is the one that decides the type of loan you choose.
+Remember, it is not the loan that decides the type of home you end up with; but your home is the one that determines the type of loan you choose.

-There are various types of loans you can use for refinancing an existing loan.
+There are various types of loans you can use to refinance an existing loan.
 You can choose a fixed-rate loan or an adjustable-rate mortgage, a 15-year or a 30-year mortgage, or even go for an interest-only mortgage.
-The choice depends with what you are looking for and your qualifications.
+The choice depends on what you are looking for and your qualifications.

 To determine the type of loan you can qualify for, obtain your credit report and credit score, gather proof of income and prepare a summary of your debts.